-However, randomly by chance, I found a great gumbo when I was actually looking for shrimp.
+However, randomly by chance, I found a great gumbo in New Orleans when I was actually looking for shrimp.
 Having heard great things about the barbecued shrimp po’ boy at Liuzza’s By The Track, we drove there with all intents being to devour some more seafood and carbs.

 Having looked at the price of the po’ boy and having seen photos of it adorned on the walls, we decided that one would be enough to share and so decided to tick gumbo off the list as well by ordering a cup of it each.
 For those who don’t know, gumbo is a soup-style dish which typically contains shellfish, meat and vegetables (most notably okra) and is served over rice.

 The gumbo was fantastic.
 It had lots of flavour, was well-seasoned and we got a big portion filled with meat and veggies for a very reasonable price.
 To be honest, I would have been perfectly happy had I only eaten a big bowl of the gumbo, but we had promised ourselves we would try at least one more po’ boy.